walles/loadviz/README.md

   the display
 - Make the bars look like sound visualizations
 - Add test making sure `mirror_sort()` doesn't fail when two values are equal
+- Replace the data with actual CPU load